AIMS / PURPOSE OF THE POST

 Maintaining client confidentiality, upholding data protection and equal opportunities principles.

-Working according to relevant practice guidelines; The Survivors Trust National Service Standards and the BACP and UKPT Ethical Framework.
+Working according to relevant practice guidelines; The Survivors Trust National Service Standards, the BACP, UKPT or BASW Code of Ethics

 Representing Trust House Lancashire in meetings with stakeholder agencies deputising for the CEO as required.

-This job description is guide to the tasks of the Children, Young People and Families Services Manager at Trust House Lancashire, and the post-holder is required to undertake other tasks as reasonably requested by the CEO.
+This job description is a guide to the tasks of the Adult Services Manager at Trust House Lancashire, and the post-holder is required to undertake other tasks as reasonably requested by the CEO.